Parameterized Approximation Schemes for Steiner Trees with Small Number of Steiner Vertices: The weighted undirected Steiner forest and Steiner tree problems

-Then $W_B\le \eps\cdot w(F^\ast_0)$. \end{enumerate} \end{lem}
+then $W_B\le \eps\cdot w(F^\ast_0)$. \end{enumerate} \end{lem}

-\begin{proof} (1) By \cref{lem:UB-numOfMultCompBadContractions}, there are less than $c$ bad multiple-component contractions.
-Each of them has at most $\lambda$ terminals by \cref{lem:largeContraction} and has ratio at most $(1+\delta)^{j+1}$ by the choice of $j$.
-Thus, the total weight of all bad multiple-component contractions can be bounded by $(1+\delta)^j\cdot\lambda\cdot c$.
+\begin{proof} To prove (1), observe first that if $C_t$ is a multiple-component edge set, $F^\ast_{t+1}$ must have at least one component fewer than $F^\ast_{t}$.
+Since $F^\ast_0$ has at most~$c$ components, there are less than $c$ bad multiple-component contractions.
+Each of them has at most $\lambda$ terminals by \cref{lem:largeContraction} and has ratio at most $(1+\delta)^{j+1}$ by the choice of~$j$.
+Thus, the total weight of all bad multiple-component contractions can be bounded by $(1+\delta)^{j+1}\cdot c \cdot \lambda$.

 Note that it follows from \cref{lem:largeContraction,lem:UB-numOfNotChargeable} that the total weight of bad single-component $i$-contractions is at most ${\kappa} \cdot {\lambda} \cdot (1+\delta)^{i+1}$.
-The bound on the total weight of bad contractions follows by summing over all intervals in which the algorithm does a contraction:
+The bound on the total weight of bad contractions follows by summing over all intervals in which the algorithm possibly does a contraction:

 This proves (1).